 4.195.
-A successful transition from an emergency exposure situation to an existing exposure situation is also facilitating the recovery of individuals and the community in a manner that sustains their physical, emotional, social and economic well-being.
+A successful transition from an emergency exposure situation to an existing exposure situation is also about facilitating the recovery of individuals and the community from their losses in a manner that sustains their physical, emotional, social and economic well-being.
 Therefore, emergency management should enable active participation and involvement of the affected local communities and other relevant interested parties in the transition phase (see prerequisite in para.
 3.17).
 An active involvement of interested parties will not only increase public trust, credibility and the societal acceptance of the arrangements planned at the preparedness stage, including the prerequisites to be met for terminating the emergency, but will also enhance the community resilience to nuclear or radiological emergencies.

 4.196.
 In recognition of para.
-4.195, Requirement 18 of GSR Part 7 [2] requires that:
+4.1954.196, Requirement 18 of GSR Part 7 [2] requires that:

 - The termination of a nuclear or radiological emergency includes prior consultation with interested parties, as appropriate. - The government ensures that, as part of its emergency preparedness, arrangements are in place for the termination of a nuclear or radiological emergency.
-The planning process includes arrangements for consultation of interested parties.

-Adjustment of protective actions and other response actions and of other arrangements that are aimed at enabling the termination of an emergency be made by a formal process that includes consultation of interested parties.

-4.197.
-Involvement of, and consultation with, relevant interested parties should start as early as possible during the preparedness stage and should develop with an aim to continue, as appropriate, during the transition phase and after the termination of the emergency.

-4.198.
-As shown in Fig. 4.2, the consultation process should vary in form and extent throughout the various phases of an emergency, allowing for an effective response during the emergency response phase with limited or no consultation at all.
-In the transition phase, as the situation stabilizes and more information becomes available, consultation with relevant interested parties should start and gradually increase to enable a progressive engagement of interested parties and their contributions to implementing an effective protection strategy.

-4.199.
-During the emergency response, particularly in the period when decisions about the termination are to be made, public opinion and media response are to be closely monitored in order to ensure any concerns or rumours are addressed promptly [2].

-4.200.
-Consultation with relevant interested parties should be based on effective communication mechanisms which are founded on transparency, inclusiveness, shared accountability and measures of effectiveness, and should allow for feedback to be accommodated in a timely fashion.
+The planning process includes arrangements for consultation of interested parties. - Adjustment of protective actions and other response actions and of other arrangements that are aimed at enabling the termination of an emergency be made by a formal process that includes consultation of interested parties. - 4.197.
+Involvement of, and consultation with, relevant interested parties should start as early as possible during the preparedness stage and should develop with an aim to continue, as appropriate, during the transition phase and after the termination of the emergency. - 4.198.
+As shown in Fig. 4.2, the consultation process should vary in form and extent throughout the various phases of an emergency, allowing for an effective response during the emergency phase mergency response phase with limited or no consultation at all.
+In the transition phase, as the situation stabilizes and more information becomes available, consultation with relevant interested parties should start and gradually increase to enable a progressive engagement of interested parties and their contributions to implementing an effective protection strategy. - 4.199.
+During the emergency response, particularly in the period when decisions about the termination are to be made, public opinion and media response are to be closely monitored in order to ensure any concerns or rumours are addressed promptly [2]. - 4.200.
+Consultation with relevant interested parties should be based on effective communication mechanisms which are founded on transparency, inclusiveness, shared accountability and measures of effectiveness, and should allow for feedback to be accommodated in a timely fashion. - 4.201.

-4.201.
 The responsibility for ensuring that the public and other relevant interested parties have been consulted should be with the relevant organizations, at all levels, in line with the predetermined consultation mechanism and responsibilities.

 Fig. 4.2.
-Involvement of, and consultation with, interested parties during different phases of a nuclear or radiological emergency
+Involvement of, and consultation with, interested parties during different phases of a nuclear or radiological emergency attention should be given to a diverse and balanced representation among the recognized interested parties, including individuals with special needs and different backgrounds.